cparnin/AppSec-Gym/README.md

 ## What is AppSec Gym?

-AppSec Gym is a **command-line training game** where you practice fixing real security vulnerabilities in actual code.
-Think of it as "Wordle for Security" - you get vulnerable code snippets and fix them using your favorite editor.
+AppSec Gym is a **command-line training game** where you practice fixing real security vulnerabilities in actual code using your favorite editor.

 ### Not Another Security Quiz!
 - **Fix real code, not take quizzes** - Practice on actual vulnerable code files